-Although the collection of Indigenous Knowledge is itself not government-to-government consultation (but may be part of it in some circumstances), Indigenous Knowledge is one way federal agencies can begin to fulfill the federal trust responsibility to federally recognized Tribes with regard to the management of agency trust resources.
-More broadly, the integration of Indigenous Knowledge can contribute to a mutually beneficial partnership between agencies and Indigenous people and communities.
+Although the collection of IK is itself not government-to-government consultation (but may be part of it in some circumstances), IK is one way federal agencies can begin to fulfill the federal trust responsibility to federally recognized tribes with regard to the management of agency trust resources.
+More broadly, the integration of IK can contribute to a mutually beneficial partnership between agencies and indigenous people and communities.
 A critical aspect of environmental management is acquiring information that is not only accurate but trusted by those who make and abide by decisions based on that information.
-The understanding and inclusion of Indigenous Knowledge offers one important way of bridging gaps in perspective and understanding, especially when used in conjunction with knowledge derived from ecological and social sciences.
-The effective participation of indigenous and local communities in the development and implementation of actions can facilitate support of measures, reduce conflicts during implementation and contribute to the recognition of the rights of federally recognized Tribes and other Indigenous groups (Wiber et al. 2004 19; Röckmann et al. 2012 20; Msomphora 2015 21).
+The understanding and incorporation of IK offers one important way of bridging gaps in perspective and understanding, especially when used in conjunction with knowledge derived from ecological and social sciences.
+The effective participation of indigenous and local communities in the development and implementation of actions can facilitate support of measures, reduce conflicts during implementation and contribute to the recognition of the rights of federally recognized tribes and other indigenous groups (Wiber et al. 200418; Röckmann et al. 201219; Msomphora 201520).